coverclock/com-diag-diminuto/README.md

 Diminuto started out many years ago as a project to build a minimal Linux-based embedded system for an ARMv4 processor that seems laughbly small now.
-It consisted of a stripped down 2.4 (later, 2.6) Linux kernel with just the stuff I needed, Busybox, and an application.
+It consisted of a stripped down 2.4 (later, 2.6) Linux kernel with just the stuff I needed, uClibc, Busybox, and an application.
 The application was built around a small C-based library I developed that contained functions to support the kinds of systems work that I am typically called upon to do.
 In the fullness of time the library became more important than the project as some or all of it found its way into